Buick Enclave years to avoid — most common problems

 Without question, the midsize SUV market has been given a more opulent makeover with the Buick Enclave.
 The Buick Enclave is regarded as a more upscale compact SUV compared to its rivals.

 But regrettably, this car now has a list of model years to stay away from because of too many defects and recalls.
-Many people experience anxiety while considering buying a Buick Enclave since so many notable issues have generated so many reports.
+Many people experience anxiety while considering buying a Buick Enclave because of those issues, so what are the worst Buick Enclave years?
+The worst Buick Enclave years are 2008 and 2014, but here’s a full list:

 Because it was the first, this Buick Enclave is widely regarded as the worst of all the Buick Enclave models.
 This model year’s most prevalent fault is with the transmission, and most owners claimed that their transmission issues began around the 91,000-mile mark.